Dr Julia Dobson

 - Documentary film and first person documentary practice.

 - Collaborative projects working with the Showroom cinema, Film Education communicating research to diverse audiences

 - Co-director of Sheffield Centre for Research in Film, http://researchinfilm.group.shef.ac.uk

 Current and Recent Research Projects

-- I have recently completed a monograph: Negotiating the Auteur: Dominique Cabrera, Noémie Lvovsky, Laetitia Masson and Marion Vernoux, to be published with Manchester University Press.
-This research focuses on the re-mappings of generic, gender and filmic discourses in constructions of personal, social and political identities.
-I was invited to take part in a roundtable discussion ‘Women’s filmmaking in France in the 2000s’ at the Institut français in 2010.
+- My recent monograph: Negotiating the Auteur: Dominique Cabrera, Noémie Lvovsky, Laetitia Masson and Marion Vernoux, (Manchester University Press, 2012) focuses on the interactions between genre, gender and filmic discourses in the constructions of personal, social and political identities.
+I regularly participate in public events in this field, such as a roundtable discussion ‘Women’s filmmaking in France in the 2000s’ at the Institut français in 2010.
 See http://womenfilmfrance.wordpress.com/programme/

-- I am currently working on a series of linked projects that explore both the major trajectories of contemporary puppet theatre in France and the wider constructions of challenges of performing objects with a particular focus on questions of agency, voice and embodiment.
+- In theatre I continue to develop a series of linked projects that explore both the major trajectories of contemporary puppet theatre in France and the wider impacts of performing objects with a particular focus on questions of voice and embodiment.

-- Within this series a focus has emerged on uninhabited bodies and the use of mannequins and dummies in theatre.
-I gave a paper at a recent conference on this topic in relation to the work of Gisèle Vienne in collaboration with the Institut International de la Marionnette.
+- Within this series a focus has emerged on the impact of the uninhabited body through the use of mannequins and dummies in theatre.
+I have published on this topic, in relation to the work of Gisèle Vienne, in collaboration with the Institut International de la Marionnette.